bbaldino/bits-io/README.md

 `BitRead` mimics the
 [`std::io::Read`](https://doc.rust-lang.org/std/io/trait.Read.html) trait, but
-its API is defined in terms of reading from "bit slices" instead of `u8` slices (`&[u8]`) like `std::io::Read`.
+its API is defined in terms of reading into "bit slices" instead of `u8` slices (`&[u8]`) like `std::io::Read`.
 It leverages the `BitSlice` type defined in the [bitvec](https://docs.rs/bitvec/latest/bitvec/) crate.